Travel through history from Nomadic tribes and Muslim preachers to Silk Road traders and Soviet spies

 These areas of Central Asia have long, extremely hot summers, but the winters are very cold.
 The July and August departures may be rather hot with afternoon temperatures often reaching 40C (104F).
 Other trips are planned for spring and autumn when the temperature should not be below 5C (41F) at night and may be up to 25C-30C (77F-86F) during the day.
 Sunny weather with clear skies should be experienced but there can be some rain at this time of year.
 Occasionally, there are periods of unexpectedly hot or cold weather.

-We spend nine nights in hotels and one night in a basic yurt.
+We spend 11 nights in hotels, one night in a yurt camp, one night in a homestay and one night on a sleeper train.
 The hotels are typically small and well located for our adventures, often close to the main sites and attractions.
-Below are the hotels we typically use:
+The accommodations we typically use are on the day-to-day itinerary; however, below are a few of the notable places we stay on this trip.

 Worth knowing